BiostatOmics/Coxmos/cran-comments.md

 - Function 'get_Coxmos_models2.0' updated to support all new methods.
 - Functions 'get_COX_evaluation_AIC_CINDEX' and 'get_COX_evaluation_BRIER_sPLS' updated to manage all new methods.
 - Function 'getTimesVector' updated to select an optimal time interval for evaluation.
+- Function 'getLPVarKM' fixed.
+- New parameter added to Kaplan-Meier functions.
+Now, minimum proportion of observations can be included for optimal cutoff in numerical variables.

 # CRAN Submission Comments (2024-03-20 & 2024-03-22)
 This resubmission incorporates the following adjustments: